davideperozzi/smoovy/packages/scroller-core/README.md

 > Take a look at [this input component](../scroller-shared/src/inputs/mouse-wheel-input.ts) for more details

 ### 🤖 The transformer
 The transformer acts as a "middleware" between the input and output.
-So the transformer is responsible to notify the output about any positon change.
+It is responsible for notifying the output about any positon change.
 To get started with the transformer you need to understand how to use the `virtualPosition` to update the `outputPosition`.

 #### Virtual position
 The virtual position is basically the most up-to-date position regarding all the delta changes.
 So each time a delta change gets emitted it will be immediately added to the current `virtualPosition` in the `ScrollerModule`.
 So the virtual position is always ahead of the output position and should be used if you want to know the position the user is anticipating.